The learners use metaphors to describe a trustworthy person.

 The learner will:

-- brainstorm the traits of a trustworthy person.
+- use creative language to describe the traits of a trustworthy person.

-one sheet of white paper for each group of two, three, or four students (12" x 18" sheet is ideal)
+one 12" x 18" sheet of white paper for each small group

-Teacher: In the previous lesson,we learned that being trustworthy means keeping a promise.
+In the previous lesson, we learned that being trustworthy means keeping a promise.
 Trustworthiness isn't limited to doing what you say you are going to do.
 For example, a bike can be trustworthy.
-How can a person be trustworthy like a bike? (discuss responses) Today, you are going to explore other meanings for trustworthy.
+How can a person be trustworthy like a bike? (discuss responses) Today, you are going to explore other meanings for trustworthiness.

-Move the students into groups of two, three, or four students and give each group a sheet of white paper and assign the man object for their metaphor.(You may give them limited choices, but you don't want this to take time away from their brainstorming and labeling.
-Teacher: With your group, discuss or brainstorm the traits of a trustworthy person.
+Give each small group a sheet of white paper and assign the object for their base.
+(They may choose their own.)
+Within their group, they discuss or brainstorm the traits of a trustworthy person.
 Then work together to draw their assigned object and label at least six parts of their drawing.
 Each person in the group must contribute to the discussion, writing, and/or drawing.
-Use clear handwriting and language so your classmates can read the labels and understand how a trustworthy person is like your object.
+The handwriting and language should be clear so others can read the labels and understand how a trustworthy person is like the object.

 Give groups 15 minutes to complete the sketch and labels.

-Collect the finished drawings for the next class period.
+Collect the finished drawings for the next session.

 Strand PHIL.I Definitions of Philanthropy